acend/website-hugo/site/content/en/trainings/openshift4ops.md

   testimonial:
      - title : "Here’s what our clients say about our trainings<br/>Roland Egli, Solothurn" logo : "images/testimonials/kt-solothurn.png"
        text : "Thank you very much for the wonderful certificate.
-The training was very learning and the exchange with the other trainees I found very valuable.
+The training was very educational and the exchange with the other trainees I found very valuable.
 Great organization."

 ---